kurves/Deploy-Static-Website-AWS/README.md

 ## Objectives
 - Describe IaC and it's importance in DevOps
 - Configure basic settings to start using AWS services
+- Explain the fundamentals of Cloud Formation
--
+- Utilize AWS command-line tool-CLI

 ## Steps to accomplish this task
 - You will create a public S3 bucket and upload the website files to your bucket.